-For me, the field of nursing represents a vehicle of service to those who need it most, especially my people, humble, mostly undocumented immigrant families from Latin America living in poverty.
-The unique part of nursing is the opportunity that it provides for service of the most profound and valuable nature to the underserved.
-My father came from Mexico as a young man and worked very hard to gain legal status and raise his family.
-My father will be very proud to see his daughter earn her Master’s Degree in Nursing.
-I grew up among the poor with the constant stress of making ends meet in a society where we did not have legal standing, especially early on when I was still small.
-I feel very strongly that I have a lot to give back to people like my family as a nursing professional, especially America’s massive population of undocumented immigrants.
+For me, the field of nursing represents a vehicle of service to those who need it most, especially my people, humble, primarily undocumented immigrant families from Latin America living in poverty.
+The unique part of nursing is the opportunity to provide service of the most profound and valuable nature to the underserved.
+My father came from Mexico as a young man and worked hard to gain legal status and raise his family.
+My parents will be enormously proud to see their daughter earn her master's degree in nursing Master’s in Nursing.
+I grew up among the poor with the constant stress of making ends meet in a society where we did not have legal standing, especially when I was still small.
+I have a lot to give back to people like my family as a nursing professional, especially to America’s massive population of undocumented immigrants.

-As a veteran, the time that I spent in the military is significant to my identity.
-I enjoy serving as a role model to other young Latina women, as a soldier, student, and as someone who gave her all towards earning a professional degree and pursuing my dreams of service to the fullest.
-Nursing for me is a way for me to honor my country and those comrades in arms who fell, who were wounded, those that I now want very much to care for with the best of my ability.
+As a veteran, my time in the military is significant to my identity.
+I enjoy serving as a role model to other young Latina women, as a soldier, student, and someone who gave her all towards earning a professional degree and pursuing my dreams of service to the fullest.
+Nursing, for me, is a way to honor my country and those comrades in arms who fell, were wounded, and those I now want to care for to the best of my ability.

 As a mother of 3 children, I learn to organize my priorities and manage my time well to combine family responsibility with working and studying for my undergraduate degree.
-I never stopped taking undergraduate courses despite giving birth and having 2 of my children during my four years of college.
-I will be the first of my family to attend graduate school.
-I grew up appreciating hard work and the meaning found in working hard for what you have.
-As a sergeant in the Army, I worked as a Behavioral Health Specialist with many vulnerable patients in their dire time of need on their return from war.
-I was able to assist psychiatrists and psychologists with treatment plans for soldiers with a variety of different mental health diagnoses.
-Scheduled to complete my Bachelor’s Degree in Health and Human Performance this coming December 2018, I am currently enrolled in classes studying nutrition for sports and fitness, health care management, human health and disease, along with fitness assessment & exercise.
+I never stopped taking undergraduate courses despite having 2 of my children during my four years of college.
+I will be the first in my family to attend graduate school.
+I grew up appreciating arduous work and the meaning of working hard for what you have.
+As a sergeant in the Army, I worked as a Behavioral Health Specialist with many vulnerable patients in dire times of need on their return from war.
+I assisted psychiatrists and psychologists with treatment plans for soldiers with various mental health diagnoses.
+Scheduled to complete my bachelor's degree in health and human performance this coming December 2018, I am currently enrolled in classes studying nutrition for sports and fitness, health care management, human health, disease, and fitness assessment and exercise.

-I am exceptionally well engaged with the literature on congenital heart defects because my son was diagnosed late with a congenital heart defect, and that very much spiked my interest in prenatal care and the correlation between that care and congenital heart defects.
-This avenue of investigation developed into a great passion for the whole birth process, complementing my own experience as a mom three times around.
-Thus, I hope to earn my Master of Science in Nursing at Vanderbilt and to attain certification in midwifery.
+I am exceptionally well engaged with the literature on congenital heart defects because my son was diagnosed late with a congenital heart defect.
+That spiked my interest in prenatal care and the correlation between that care and congenital heart defects.
+This avenue of investigation developed into a great passion for the whole birth process, complementing my experience as a mom three times around.
+Thus, I hope to earn my Master of Science in Nursing at ____ and attain certification in midwifery.

-My central long-term aspiration is to earn the terminal degree in my field and become the most exceptional pediatric, cardiac Nurse Practitioner possible.
-The experience of having a beautiful baby boy with a congenital heart defect, the way that I threw myself involuntarily into learning everything that I could, barely sleeping, will always be with me.
-Nothing engages me nearly as much on a professional level, so it will still be my focal point.
+My central long-term aspiration is to earn a terminal degree in my field and become the most exceptional pediatric cardiac Nurse Practitioner possible.
+The experience of having a beautiful baby boy with a congenital heart defect, and the way that I threw myself involuntarily into learning everything that I could, barely sleeping, will always be with me.

 Nothing brings me as much joy as caring for homeless veterans.
 I especially look forward to engaging as a volunteer with homeless veterans, particularly the older ones, providing a balance to my day job that will be all moms and babies.

-I feel that my high level of motivation and dedication makes me a good fit for an especially rigorous Midwifery/Family Nurse Practitioner dual program such as yours at XXXX University and I would be honored to count myself among your alumni.
+My high motivation and dedication make me a good fit for an incredibly rigorous Midwifery/Family Nurse Practitioner dual program like yours at XXXX University.
+I would be honored to count myself among your alums.